Chameleon-Electronics/programmer-adapter/README.md

 You are free to reach out and report issues, fix bugs and suggest new features as well as submit pull-requests.

 ## License
 You can use this at your will provided that you mention us properly by including a link to this page.
+For further information, consult the [LICENSE](LICENSE) file.